 #12 – Auburn, AL

-Unofficially nicknamed “The Loveliest Village on The Plains,” Auburn is one of the fastest growing cities in Alabama.
+Unofficially nicknamed “The Loveliest Village on The Plains,” Auburn is one of the fastest-growing cities in Alabama.
 Its college-town feel and friendly Southern hospitality has earned it local and national recognition.
 U.S. News has named it one of the top ten places to live in the United States, and Niche.com has ranked it the number one best town in Alabama.
 Auburn’s rich culture is visible through the many museums, theatre companies, and dance schools scattered across town.
-For outdoor enthusiasts, there are sixteen parks, including the lovely 700-acre Chewacia State Park in the Appalachian foothills as well as the Donald E. Davis Arboretum.
+For outdoor enthusiasts, there are sixteen parks.
+This includes the lovely 700-acre Chewlaca State Park in the Appalachian foothills as well as the Donald E. Davis Arboretum.

 Colleges: Auburn University

 #11 – West Lafayette, Indiana

 West Lafayette is located across the Wabash River from its sister city Lafayette and is home to well-known Purdue Univ.
 Besides being one of the most populous cities in the state (including a large student population), it is also recognized as the most diverse city in the Midwest.
 Residents of West Lafayette hail from 120 different countries.
 Each year, the town hosts a Global Fest to celebrate the city’s rich history and what they refer to as this “unique and exciting strength.”
 It is also an exceptionally safe place to live, with an average crime rate that is 41% lower than the state average and 39% lower than the national average.
 Its unemployment rate is impressively low as well, due in large part to the presence of Purdue.